- Status: Endangered

 They prefer to live in forested areas of the taiga.
 The Amur tiger is nocturnal and will generally be seen during the day if desperate for food or if it has been disturbed.
 This large tiger has no real enemies other than man, and only 20% of tiger mortalities are from natural causes – humans account for 80% of Amur tiger deaths.

 Poaching for pelts and ingredients for Chinese medicine accounts for most of the losses, although habitat destruction, mostly in the form of illegal logging, also contributes to tiger death.

 Although Amur tigers have been known to attack and kill humans, this occurs relatively rarely as the opportunities for the two species to interact are slight in this sparsely populated region.
 Generally, only a serious injury that prevents normal hunting will drive an Amur tiger to seek out human prey.

 As with most big cats, male/female pair bonding only lasts for a few days when the female is receptive.
 A litter will consist of 2 to 6 kittens, with the sex ratio equal.
 By the time these young tigers reach adulthood, however, there will be 4 females to every male – the shorter period of time males spend with their mothers and their larger ranges expose them to more dangers.

-Amur Leopard and Tiger Alliance (ALTA) consist of 14 international and Russian non-governmental organisations who work to conserve Amur Tigers and reintroduce them to the wild.
+Amur Leopard and Tiger Alliance (ALTA) consist of 14 international and Russian non-governmental organizations that conserve Amur Tigers and reintroduce them to the wild.

-David Shepherd Wildlife Foundation sells artwork to fund breeding programmes, anti-poaching projects, field work and education programmes to protect the Amur Tiger in Asia.
+David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect the Amur Tiger in Asia.

-Panthera is an American based organisation.
-Their main focus is to conserve the world’s largest wild cats including the Amur Tiger by supporting research and education programmes in different countries.
+Panthera is an American-based organization.
+Their main focus is to conserve the world’s largest wild cats, including the Amur Tiger, by supporting research and education programs in different countries.